Freddie Freeman's Success and Achievements in Timeline

 In 2018, Freddie Freeman won a Gold Glove Award.

-In 2018, Freddie Freeman won the Gold Glove Award for first base in the National League along with Anthony Rizzo of the Chicago Cubs.
-He also received the Wilson Defensive Player of the Year Award and finished fourth in the National League Most Valuable Player award voting.
+In 2018, Freddie Freeman won the Gold Glove for first base in the National League and received the 2018 Wilson Defensive Player of the Year Award.
+His teammates also won awards.

 2019: Silver Slugger Award

-2020: Silver Slugger Award and National League MVP
+2020: Silver Slugger and MVP Awards

-October 12, 2021: Game-winning Home Run in NLDS
+October 12, 2021: Game-winning home run in NLDS

 2021: Silver Slugger Award